aylonc22/BlockTree/readme.md

 ### Transaction Processing
 - **Validation**: Implement transaction validation logic to ensure that only valid transactions are added to the blockchain.
 This includes checks for account balances, signatures, and double spending.
 - **State Updates**: Upon validating a transaction, update the corresponding entries in the B+ tree to reflect the new account states.
+- **Transaction Format**: Each transaction is stored as a **JSON** object, which contains all the relevant details (e.g., sender, recipient, amount, timestamp).
+This allows for flexible transaction data storage and easy serialization/deserialization.

 ### Consensus Mechanism
 - **Proof of Work (PoW) or Proof of Stake (PoS)**: Choose a consensus algorithm to ensure all nodes in the network agree on the state of the blockchain.
 Implement this alongside the B+ tree for block and transaction management.